jrosen48/utk-homepage/content/post/2020-03-19-virtual-via-zoom-knoxdata-presentation-on-reproducible-scalable-research-with-drake-in-r.md

 tags: []
 ---

-KnoxData is hosting a virtual (Zoom-based) presentation on *Reproducible, scalable research: an example with drake in R*.
+KnoxData is hosting a virtual (Zoom-based) presentation tonight (Thursday, Mar.
+19) from 6:30 - 7:30 pm EST on *Reproducible, scalable research: an example with drake in R*.
+D

 Here is some information on the presentation; more is available [on the group's Meetup page](https://www.meetup.com/knoxdata/events/269356941/).